Frances Morris (curator): Other activities

+Recognition

 Morris was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to the arts.
+She also holds Honorary Doctorates from the Universities of Essex, Edinburgh and York, from the Royal College of Art London and UAL.

 Personal life

 Morris is married to Martin Caiger-Smith, Head of the MA Curating the Art Museum programme at the Courtauld Institute of Art.
 They have three children.